James Hommyll: Career

 James Hommyll was a merchant involved in the Flanders trade.
-He supplied James IV with crimson satin and other cloth for a doublet on St Mungo's day 1495.
+He supplied James IV with crimson satin and other cloth for a doublet on St Mungo's day, 13 January 1496, possibly for the tournament held at the wedding of Perkin Warbeck and Lady Catherine Gordon.
 Hommyll provided James IV and Margaret Tudor with tapestries for decorating the palaces.
 These included; a piece with the subject of Hercules, two pieces of Susanna sewn together, a Susanna bed cover, a Solomon, and a Marcus Coriolanus.

+James Homyll provided materials bought in Flanders for cords and silk points (fasteners) used costume at the 1503 royal wedding.
 The king bought a hat of fine scarlet cloth from James Hommyll in December 1503.
 The king bought clothes for his younger brother William Hommyll, who was a courtier and, like his brother, a merchant trading in Flanders goods.
 The clothes were made of fabric bought from James Homyll.
 James IV sent William Hommyl as his messenger to Portugal in December 1503.

 In 1503 or 1504 Hommyll hosted some servants of the King of Spain in his house in Edinburgh.
 On 26 November 1504 four African people who had been at Dunfermline Palace, who were recorded in the royal accounts as "Ethiopians", were lodged in his house, probably including Ellen More and her sister Margaret.
 Hommyll also hosted a Portuguese man who was escorting the African people, and two horses and other animals belonging to the king.
 On 11 December an African described as the "More las" was christened.
 In July 1505 a Leith mariner and timber merchant William Wod received a reward of £12 Scots bringing the African people accompanied by a horse from Portugal, a jennet horse, and a must cat.

 In March 1507 the king bought an "image" from Hommyll costing £18 Scots which was perhaps a devotional painting or sculpture.
-In January 1508 he supplied gold leaf to the king's painter, a Flemish artist known as Piers who may have painted the portrait of James IV now at Abbotsford House.
+In January 1508 he supplied gold leaf to the king's painter, Piers, a Flemish artist who may have painted the portrait of James IV now at Abbotsford House.
+Piers or "Pers" also worked on banners for the tournament of the Wild Knight and the Black Lady and banners for the Edinburgh Hammermen craft.